Salchegger/Simple-Neural-Network-for-Handwritten-Digit-Recognition/README.md

 At the end I imported a different test data, letting it run through the model once again to see how well my neural network was doing giving me a new accuracy of predictions.<br>
 Additionally, I added a ton of comments to each step in order to help me (and maybe other beginners) understand what each funtion does, so I wouldn't get confused.<br> <br>

 Unfortunately, the initial code I used from the video, presented some error issues (even after making sure that I corrected the ones from the video itself).
 This made it definitely more complicated than expected but very realistic as I understand now that writing a code is not always as easy as it might seem.
-For this section I partially used ChatGPT 3.5 to help me solve what's wrong, making my code run smoothly after hours of work.<br> <br>
+For this section (cell [15]; I forgot to mention this in my kernel) I partially used ChatGPT 3.5 to help me solve what's wrong, making my code run smoothly after hours of work.<br> <br>
 I'm very happy with the outcome and hope by uploading this file, I can help viewers with understanding how this neural network runs and inspire others to try it out themselves!<br>